Key Players in the Capital Markets

 On the other hand, the secondary market allows investors to buy, sell, and exchange already existing securities like equity, debt, and bonds with other investors.

-Brokers are the middlemen who make it possible for both parties to reach a consensus regarding the terms of the trade.
+Brokers are the middlemen who help both parties reach a consensus on the terms of the trade.

 In contrast to the primary market, which involves the initial issuance of debt or equity in exchange for capital, the secondary market enables the purchase and sale of bonds and shares that have already been issued.